samszotkowski/runelite-plugins/README.md

 Allows loot from certain gathering activities to be seen by RuneLite's built-in Loot Tracker plugin.

 ## Supported activities
+More activities will be added in time.
+If you find any problems or have a suggestion for something to add, please [create an issue](https://github.com/samszotkowski/runelite-plugins/issues/new) in the GitHub repository.

 ### Woodcutting
 - Standard trees
 - Infected roots